edogambacorta/swiss-real-estate-app/README.md

 These features provide a more targeted and insightful experience for users interested in specific regions within Switzerland.

-## Image Functionality
+## Image and Listing Functionality

-The app now includes image support for property listings:
+The app now includes image support and direct access to original listings:

 - Thumbnails: Each property in the search results displays a small thumbnail image.
 - Full-size images: Clicking on a property reveals its full details, including a larger version of the property image.
 - Lazy loading: Images are loaded as needed to improve performance and reduce bandwidth usage.
 - Error handling: The app gracefully handles cases where images are unavailable or fail to load.
+- View Listing: Each property has a "View Listing" button that links directly to the original listing on the source website.
+- Source integration: Users can easily access more detailed information and contact sellers through the original listings.

-This visual enhancement allows users to get a better sense of the properties at a glance and make more informed decisions.
+These enhancements allow users to get a better sense of the properties at a glance, make more informed decisions, and easily access additional information from the source websites.

 ## API Key Security and Error Handling